- Income Statistics

 Conclusion

-Though none of us can avoid the blow off federal income taxes, our state of residence can still have a big impact on how much of our annual income we take home.
-Of the 50 states, Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming offer the highest after-tax incomes, mostly due to their lack of income tax.
+While federal income taxes are unavoidable, your state of residence can significantly affect your take-home income.
+Among the 50 states, Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming provide the highest after-tax incomes, primarily due to their lack of state income tax.

-Conversely, Oregon is the most expensive after-tax income state for those who make $100k, with single filers only taking home an average of $69,039.
-Other states with the heaviest income tax burden include: Hawaii, Iowa, California, and Montana.
+In contrast, Oregon emerges as the most expensive state for after-tax income for those earning $100k, with single filers taking home an average of just $69,039.
+Other high-tax burdens are experienced in states like Hawaii, Iowa, California, and Montana.

 - Income Statistics